 In the United States, funeral regulations are split between federal mandates and local state statutes.
 At the federal level, the Federal Trade Commission (FTC) enforces the "Funeral Rule."
 This is your primary shield against predatory practices, ensuring you have the right to choose only the goods and services you want.

 Under the FTC Funeral Rule, every funeral provider must offer you a General Price List (GPL) the moment you begin discussing arrangements.
 This rule also prohibits funeral homes from refusing a casket purchased elsewhere or charging "handling fees" for third-party items.
-For a deeper dive into these federal protections, see our guide on the FTC Funeral Rule Explained.
+For a deeper dive into these federal protections and how the General Price List works, see our guide to the General Price List in the USA.

 However, while the FTC covers the commercial aspect, individual state funeral laws dictate the physical handling of the body.
 This includes who has the right to control the disposition, whether embalming is required, and where a body can legally be interred.